jupyterhub/outreachy/markdown-templates/intern-intro-email-template.md

 3. If you believe the Community Coordinator has a conflict of interest regarding your issue, you can reach out to our co-mentor(s): {NAME, EMAIL}
-4. Finally, if you do not feel that the issue can be resolved within the JupyterHub community, you can contact the Outreachy organisers: {LINK}
+4. Finally, if you do not feel that the issue can be resolved within the JupyterHub community, you can contact the Outreachy organisers: organizers@outreachy.org

 We realise that that was a lot of information to digest, so please ask any questions!
 We look forward to start working with you soon!